guto88/Epic-Eyes-Geometry-for-Genesis-8.1/README.md

 HOW  TO USE

-Put the files under the Daz folder to your Daz assets library.
-Put the files under Unreal to your Unreal project folder.

-Open Daz Studio, put a G8.1 figure.
-Select it and click in the file Genesis 8.1 Female/Male Epic Eyes.duf.
-This will add an eye geograft to the figure.
-Export the figure to your unreal project using the Daz to Unreal bridge.
-In unreal, apply the meta human eye shader to the eyes materials slots.
+1) Copy contents of Daz folder over to Content Library 1.5) Copy contents of Unreal folder over to Content folder in Unreal project
+2) Add Genesis 8.1 figure to scene and keep selected
+3) Find Genesis 8.1 Female Epic Eyes under Anatomy and double-click to parent / fit it to Genesis figure
+4) Export via Daz to Unreal
+5) Open skeletal mesh in Unreal and apply M_EyeRefractive_Inst_R and _L to the right and left eyes respectively

 v1 - Initial Commit